reiinakano/arbitrary-image-stylization-tfjs/README.md

 for a total of ~17.5MB.
 Since these models work for any style, you only have to download them once!

-### Are you using the same model as the original paper?
+### What is the difference between the "distilled MobileNet model" and the "original InceptionV3 model"?

-No. The original paper uses an Inception-v3 model as the style network (~96.2MB as a .tar.gz), which is too large to be deployed in a browser setting.
+The original paper uses an Inception-v3 model as the style network, which takes up ~36.3MB when ported to the browser as a FrozenModel.

 Before porting this to the browser, a MobileNet-v2 was used to distill the knowledge from a pretrained Inception-v3 style network.
-This resulted in a size reduction over 10x, from ~96.2MB to ~9.6MB.
+This resulted in a size reduction of just under 4x, from ~36.3MB to ~9.6MB, at the expense of some quality.

+This demo lets you use either one, defaulting to the distilled MobileNet-v2 model.

 ### How does style combination work?